006lp/lx-music-source-sharing/README.md

 To put it simply, everyone provides VIP or SVIP accounts on different platforms, and in exchange experiences the VIP or SVIP treatment of other platforms shared by others.

 # CHANGELOG
+## Jun 18th, 2024
+Great!
+After more than 3 months of maintenance suspension, we are reborn and usher in the new 1.0.1 version, but we only support IPV6 and the server is still located in Seoul, South Korea.
 ## Jun 17th, 2024
 Update license to Apache License 2.0 and add attribution and responsibility notice.To avoid unnecessary trouble, **service is no longer available in Mainland China**.
 ## Feb 29th, 2024